mikependon/RepoDB.NET/pages/cachers/propertyvalueattributecache.md

 ---

-A cacher class that is used to retrieve the existing mapped [PropertyValueAttribute](/attribute/propertyvalueattribute) objects of a property.
+A cacher class that is being used to retrieve the existing mapped [PropertyValueAttribute](/attribute/propertyvalueattribute) objects of a property.
 Underneath, it uses the [PropertyValueAttributeMapper](/mapper/propertyvalueattributemapper) class to extract the mappings and caching it for future use.

 ### Methods